chankrrn/WRO-FE-YBR/mech/mech_README.md

 Ratio = 1:1
 ```

-The initial objective was to maximize speed while keeping the transmission mechanically simple.
+The initial configuration used equal-size gears because it was mechanically simple and preserved the motor output speed.

-Testing showed that this configuration did not provide enough usable low-speed torque for our application.
+Testing showed that this arrangement did not provide enough usable low-speed torque and control for the behavior we wanted.

 ---

-## V2 — 21:28
+### V2 — 21:28

 ```text
 21T Driver